Amazed: Chart performance

+Only five years after "Amazed" topped the Billboard Hot 100 did another country song top the chart, as Carrie Underwood's "Inside Your Heaven" debuted at number one on the Hot 100, in June 2005.
+"Amazed" and "Inside Your Heaven" are the only country songs in the 2000s decade to hit number one on the Hot 100.
+In the United Kingdom, "Amazed" reached a peak of number 21 and spent 22 weeks in the charts.
+It spent 17 weeks in the top 40 without entering the top 20.

 Music video

 Trey Fanjoy directed the music video for Lonestar's rendition.
 It premiered on CMT on July 20, 1999.
 It features the band performing the song in a dark room, and a model making seductive poses.
 The model is portrayed by Sunny Mabrey.
 This was the first video that Lonestar members do not wear cowboy hats, and Keech Rainwater no longer has long hair.
 The original music video uses the album version for country channels; a second video was created from the footage for the song's pop remix and served to international and pop stations.

+2023 version

+In mid-2023, following the replacement of longtime lead vocalist Richie McDonald with former Sons of the Desert lead vocalist Drew Womack, the band re-recorded the song with Womack.
+This rendition will be included on the album Ten to 1, including all of the band's major hits re-recorded with Womack's vocals.
+Simultaneously, after McDonald joined former Little Texas member Tim Rushlow and former Restless Heart member Larry Stewart in The Frontmen, that group also released a re-recording of "Amazed" with McDonald on lead vocals.